 I recommend going through the process of determining if an item is viable for resale in the order mentioned so that you can quickly move on to the next item for any items that don’t fit your buying criteria.
 As soon as an item doesn’t fit one of your criteria, move on to the next item.

-At this point, you might be wondering what items are actually selling? or what an actual retail arbitrage tip looks like?
-If that’s the case I have put together a free PDF that shares exactly what a quick sourcing trip to Home Depot looked like for me.
+At this point, you might be wondering what items are actually selling?
+Or what an actual retail arbitrage trip looks like?
+If that’s the case, I have put together a free PDF that shares exactly what a quick sourcing trip to Home Depot looked like for me.
 It shares the exact items I purchased, and how selling those items on Amazon made me $114.40 in profit in about an hour of work.
 If you want instant access to the download, you can get it by clicking here.

-In this section, I went over what I recommend when just getting started selling on Amazon, over time as you gain more experience, there’s definitely room to adjust these guidelines.
+In this section, I went over what I recommend when just getting started selling on Amazon.
+As you gain more experience, there’s definitely room to adjust these guidelines.

 How do I price the items I am selling on Amazon?

 Now, that we have some items that we want to sell on Amazon, we need to know how to price them.
 When selling on Amazon using the Fulfillment by Amazon program, I recommend pricing at a similar level to the other Fulfillment by Amazon sellers on the listing.